paritytech/cumulus/docs/overview.md

 Each Substrate blockchain provides a runtime.
 The runtime is the state transition function of the blockchain.
 Cumulus provides interfaces and extensions to convert a Substrate FRAME runtime into a Parachain runtime.
-Polkadot expects that each runtime exposes an interface for validating a Parachain's state transition and also provides interfaces for the Parachain to send and receive messages of other Parachains.
+Polkadot expects each runtime exposes an interface for validating a Parachain's state transition and also provides interfaces for the Parachain to send and receive messages of other Parachains.